JENNIE GLASS

 User Testing

-Through the user testing, I learned a lot about how to ask the right questions, and how to keep them neutral and open (not leading).
+Through the user testing, I learned a lot about how to craft the right questions, and how to keep them neutral and open (not leading).
 I got better at it each time and was able to condense my language and minimize the "fluff" to make it quicker and more meaningful each time.
 I also got valuable practice in moderating online, which seemed to be easier for most people.

 Prototyping